-SUBDIVISION
+3. SUBDIVISION

-Graphics Processing Units (GPUs) are no longer limited to just scene rendering.
-Technology such as NVIDIA's CUDA (Compute Unified Device Architecture) provides a platform for implementing general purpose computation on GPUs.
-However, as mentioned in (Boubekeur and Schlick 2005), there are limitations to data translation from CPU to GPU, since current graphics hardware is unable to generate more polygons than those sent through the graphics bus by the application running on the CPU.
-Consequently, we have adapted their Generic Adaptive Mesh Refinement (GAMeR) technique to procedurally create additional inner vertices onthe-fly.
+Graphics Processing Units (GPUs) are no longer limited to scene rendering, but have also have been used for general purpose computing.
+Technology such as CUDA (Compute Unified Device Architecture) developed by NVIDIA provide a platform for implementing general purpose computation on GPUs.
+However, as mentioned by Boubekeur and Schlick [6], there are limitations to data translation from CPU to GPU, since current graphics hardware is unable to generate more polygons than those sent through the graphics bus by the application running on the CPU.
+Consequently, we have adapted Boubekeur and Schlick's [6] Generic Adaptive Mesh Refinement (GAMeR) technique to procedurally create additional inner vertices on-the-fly.